lawndoc/AdvancedHuntingQueries/Detection-Rules/README.md

 **MITRE techniques:** N/A

-**Description:** A file was detected with two extensions at the end of the file name, with the true extension being an executable file type.
+**Description:** A file was detected with two extensions at the end of the file name, with the final extension being an executable file type.
 This could indicate an attempt to trick a user into thinking an executable file is some type of document or media.

 **Recommended actions:** Investigate the file with the double extension and determine if it is malicious or not.
 Quarantine the file if you determine it is malware.